-Well, it's that time of year again: Determined bakers are suddenly going to decide Santa deserves no less than a ten thousand-cookie buffet, and aim to tackle all the fun ideas they've been filing away all year.
+Well, it's that time of year again: Determined bakers are suddenly going to decide Santa deserves no less than a 10,000-cookie buffet, and aim to tackle all the fun ideas they've been filing away for the past few months.

 Here are four easy steps to de-stress your holiday baking plans.

 While there's nothing wrong with just grabbing a handful of your favorite recipes, it's worth taking a moment to consider how various recipes will work together before you embark on an epic cookie quest.
 Look for combinations that can deliver a nice range of flavors, textures, and techniques.
 For example, here's a nice mix: crunchy gingersnaps (drop cookies), frosted cutouts (rolled sugar cookies), and buttery spritz (piped cookies).